Saturday, December 27, 2008

 Hot Crab Dip

-A delicious hot party dip made from crabmeat and cream cheese.
+A delicious hot party dip made with cream cheese, mayonnaise and fresh crab.

 Hot Crab Dip

-A delicious hot dip that shows up at just about every party down south I've ever been to.
+A delicious hot dip that shows up at just about every party I've ever been to here in the Deep South.
+It's really best when made with fresh lump crabmeat, but the pouches or cans may be substituted.

-• 2 (8 ounce) blocks of Philadelphia cream cheese, softened to room temperature
+• 2 (8 ounce) blocks cream cheese, softened to room temperature

 • 2 tablespoons grated onion

-• 1/4 teaspoon of Cajun seasoning (like Slap Ya Mama), or to taste, optional
+• 1/4 teaspoon Creole or Cajun seasoning, or to taste, optional

 • 1/4 teaspoon Worcestershire sauce, optional

-• 1/3 cup whole milk, more or less
+• 1/3 cup heavy cream, more or less

-Preheat oven to 375 degrees F. Dump the crabmeat into a colander to drain; set aside.
+Preheat oven to 375 degrees F. Butter a 1-1/2 quart casserole dish; set aside.
+Dump the crabmeat into a colander to drain and pick through for any stray shell; set aside.

 Posted by on December 27, 2008